MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 ### No show all: no-show-all

-Whether show-all( should not affect this widget) Default value: False
+Whether show-all should not affect this widget.
+Default value: False

 The **Gnome::GObject::Value** type of property *no-show-all* is `G_TYPE_BOOLEAN`.

 ### Opacity for Widget: opacity

 The requested opacity of the widget.
 See `set-opacity()` for more details about window opacity.

-Before 3.8 this was only available in GtkWindow

-    *

 The **Gnome::GObject::Value** type of property *opacity* is `G_TYPE_DOUBLE`.